johnpolacek/simple-grid-generator/README.md

 #Simple Grid Generator (SASS)

 A SASS grid generator for creating responsive grids with some nice features.
+View an example at [johnpolacek.github.io/simple-grid](http://johnpolacek.github.io/simple-grid/).

 ##Features